tibbben/geospatial-visualization/syllabus.md

   -   chapter 10: Map Symbol Abstraction. pp. 252 - 277.
 -   Sieber, Renee.
 2006.
 "Public Participation Geographic Information Systems: A Literature Review and Framework."
 Annals of the Association of American Geographers 96 (3):491-507. doi: [10.1111/j.1467-8306.2006.00702.x](https://doi.org/10.1111/j.1467-8306.2006.00702.x){:target="\_blank"}.

+>  Assignments:

+-   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting.
+-   Download ESRI ArcGIS Collector app on your cellphone.

 > [slide deck](slides/slides050.html){:target="\_blank"}

-### Part II - Cartography, GIS as a Tool, and Maps as Stories (two credits - ten weeks - Part I is prerequisite)
+### Part II - Cartography, GIS as a Research Tool, and Maps as Stories (two credits - ten weeks - Part I is prerequisite)

 *__Week 6 (Sept.
 28):__ Collecting and Creating Data*